Mesolatido/discord-js-bot-guide/getting-started/the-long-version.md

 Success!
 You now have a bot running!
 As you probably realize by now I could probably blabber on from here, showing you a bunch of stuff.
 But the scope of this tutorial is completed, so I'll shut up now!
 Ciao!

+## The Next Step?

+Now that you have a basic, functional bot, it's time to start adding new features!
+Head on over to [Your First Bot](../coding-walkthroughs/your_basic_bot.html) to continue on your journey.

 ## Addendum: Getting help and Support
 Before you start getting support from Discord servers to help you with your bot, I strongly advise taking a look at the following, very useful, resources.